treeder/flaregun-starter/README.md

 ![alt text](docs/images/image.png)

-Keep all the same settings, but add `Write` access to D1.
+Keep all the same settings, but also add `Write` access to D1.

 Create a `.env` file with: